I tried writing games in Python a few years ago, but gave up as the only library at the time (Pygame) wasn't very good.

 Arcade was going to be my favourite thing.
 But then... (cue horror music)

 Edited: I got an email from Paul Craven, creator of Arcade, and he told me I hit Arcade at a bad time– during their once-yearly update which had breaking changes.

-Based on that, I'm updating my review– now there is only one con:
+Based on that, I'm updating my review:

 - The library is still fairly new and can have bugs; also, there can be breaking changes.